hitwesh/streamit/backend/architecture.md

 Date: January 31, 2026

 ## Overview
 This backend is a Django 4.2 project with Django REST Framework for HTTP APIs and Django Channels (ASGI) for real-time WebSocket communication.
-Authentication uses a custom `User` model with email/password and guest accounts, plus JWT tokens for API/WebSocket access.
+Authentication uses a custom `User` model with email/password and guest accounts, a custom email auth backend, plus JWT tokens for API/WebSocket access.
 WebSockets use Redis as the channel layer backend.

 ## Runtime Stack
 - **Django**: Core HTTP handling, ORM, admin, auth.